I am in denial that John Cassavetes is no longer around!

 I remained with the company for ten years, and became one of their core actors, playing major roles in their repertory ensemble works such as Lady Macbeth, Juliet, Gertrude and Jocasta.
 Most of these roles were played internationally in numerous Asian and European festivals.

-At fifteen I walked the Kokoda track in Papua New Guinea with my own pack eighteen months after major spinal surgery.
+At fifteen I walked the Kokoda track in Papua New Guinea with my own 17 kg pack.
 In 2014, I donated a kidney to my brother and have since become a passionate advocate for Donate Life Victoria.
 I may look like an English rose, but I have a warrior heart!

 Photo: Sarah Walker.
 Concept: Rebecca Meston (2018)